MinaProtocol/snark-challenge/docs/index.markdown

 ## Stage 1

-Want to learn cutting edge cryptography, GPU programming and get paid to do it?
-Then you're in the right place.

 In this stage, you'll implement the sub-algorithms you need to implement the full SNARK prover and you'll get paid to do so.
 The first 25 participants who complete the four challenges in this stage will receive $200 and a *SNARK Challenge* swag-bag.
-They'll also be very well positioned to apply their solutions to create submissions for $55,000 of the $75,000 in prizes up for grabs in the second stage.
+They'll also be very well positioned to apply their solutions to create submissions for $55,000 of the $75,000 in prizes up for grabs in Stage 2 of the challenge.

 Let's dive into it and give a quick overview of the SNARK prover so we have an idea of where we're going.
 The SNARK prover itself